ashu-tosh-kumar/todo_notifier/README.md

 ### Working

 - TODO Notifier copies/clones the respective repository into a temporary location to avoid the risk of modifying any file.
-- It then reads through all the files in the project and collects all the TODO items
+- It then reads through all the files in the project and collects all the TODO items.
-- It then generates the summaries as specified in the configuration
+- It then generates the summaries as specified in the configuration.
-- Finally it sends the notifications (by default via Emails) to the set group as a whole *[Upcoming feature]*.
+- Finally it sends the notifications (only Email notifications are supported as of now) to the configured email id.

 ### Salient Features